jpease/timogin/manual/in/interviewing.markdown

 remind them where they are now and what they can expect next.

 ## A Humane Approach
+The following sections provide sample questions.
+The intent is that they be tailored to your personal style and your organization's needs.
+The skilled interviewer will make the candidate feel like they're having a natural conversation, while still covering the material in a consistent way.

   * [Manager Screen](/manual/in/screen/)
   * [Job Specific]()